 Dew-point hygrometers, also known as chilled-mirror hygrometers, reflect a beam of light off a tiny metal mirror.
 When the mirror is cooled to the dew-point temperature, dew forms on the mirror and the light beam scatters instead of reflecting into a detector.
-Electronics in the instrument cool or heat the mirror to maintain the surface precisely at the dew point temperature, which is provided as an output.
+Electronics in the instrument cool or heat the mirror to maintain the surface precisely at the dew-point temperature, which is provided as an output.
 These are accurate instruments with relatively slow response.
 For cold temperatures and low humidities, frost-point hygrometers are used instead.

 Hair hygrometers use organic fibers such as long hairs, anchored at one end and attached at the other end by amplifying levers to a dial that reads out relative humidity.
 As the RH increases, the hairs get longer, causing the dial to turn.
 These are inaccurate, but are inexpensive and are the most common hygrometers for home use.
-Other hygrometers use other materials that also change their dimensions when they absorb water molecules.
+Any material that changes dimensions when absorbing water molecules can be used in hygrometers.
+One example is a bi-material coil that rotates as humidity changes.

 Psychrometers are instruments with two liquid-in-glass thermometers attached to a board or frame.
 The bulb of one thermometer is surrounded by a sleeve or wick of cloth that is saturated with distilled water, while the other bulb remains dry.
-After both thermometers are actively ventilated [by whirling the instrument through the air on a handheld axel (sling psychrometer), or by using a spring or electrically driven fan to blow air past the thermometers (aspirated psychrometer)], the two thermometers are read to give the wet and drybulb temperatures.
+After both thermometers are actively ventilated [by whirling the instrument through the air on a handheld axel (sling psychrometer), or by using a spring or electrically driven fan to blow air past the thermometers are read to give the wet and drybulb temperatures.
 The wet-bulb is cooler than the dry, because of the latent heat absorbed when water evaporates.
-This thermodynamic information can be used with psychrometric tables or charts

-(Figs. 4.4 & 4.5) to determine the humidity.
+This thermodynamic information can be used with psychrometric tables or charts (Figs. 4.4 & 4.5) to determine the humidity.
 These instruments are extremely slow response, but relatively simple.
 Modern psychrometers replace the liquid-in-glass thermometers with electronic thermometers such as thermistors.